C. E. Clark has been a student of how U.S. government works since she was just 13 years old,, and a political junkie for more than 35 years.

 Many of these people let their managers know when they tender their letter of resignation that they want to come back to work once the required 30-day separation period is over.
 Doing that is not considered a “good faith termination,” which is generally required by pension laws.

 By letting their managers know they want to come back after the 30-day separation period, they are basically saying they do not really want to retire nor do they intend to retire.
 They are simply resigning as a formality to give themselves a raise.
 If their retirement is discovered to not be a ‘good faith termination,’ and therefore violates pension laws, there could be legal repercussions for them.

-Eric Litke writing for the Stevens Point Journal.com, reports that a new Wisconsin law that took affect in July 2013 is attempting to reign in the abuses of double dipping in that state.
+Eric Litke writing for the Stevens Point Journal.com, reports that a new Wisconsin law that took effect in July 2013 is attempting to reign in the abuses of double-dipping in that state.
 Now retirees must wait a minimum of 75 days (up from 30) before they can be rehired and then they can only work for a third of the usual hours (1392 hours max for the year) the particular job they take normally requires.
-The new law does not address double dipping over state lines, however.
+The new law does not address double-dipping over state lines, however.